 Several one-year M.Phil. courses are run by institutions in the University of Cambridge within the subject area of mathematics, or which have significant mathematical content.
-See the University Graduate Prospectus for further details.

 The Faculty of Mathematics offers one M.Phil. course: